If the excitement around Tidying Up intrigues you but the method overwhelms you, there are KonMari alternatives you can try instead.

 KonMari States You Only Have to Clear Once

-In my most popular blog post to date, I explain that decluttering is an ongoing process.
+In this article, I explain that decluttering is an ongoing process.
 As you grow and expand as a person, your needs will also change.

 This connected with a lot of readers in the comment section.